 <h1> element, which is used to add a top level heading to your body content — this is also sometimes referred to as the page title.
 But they are different things!

 <h1>element appears on the page when loaded in the browser — generally this should be used once per page, to mark up the title of your page content (the story title, or news headline, or whatever is appropriate to your usage.)

 <title>element is metadata that represents the title of the overall HTML document (not the document's content.)

 - To start off this active learning, we'd like you to go to our GitHub repo and download a copy of our title-example.html page.
 To do this, either

 - Copy and paste the code out of the page and into a new text file in your code editor, then save it in a sensible place.

-- Press the "Raw" button on the page, which causes the raw code to appear in a new browser tab.
-Next, from your browser's menu choose File > Save Page As... in your browser's menu then choose a place to save the file.
+- Press the "Raw" button on the GitHub page, which causes the raw code to appear (possibly in a new browser tab).
+Next, choose your browser's File > Save Page As... menu and choose a sensible place to save the file.

 - Now open the file in your browser.
 You should see something like this:

 It should now be completely obvious where the